pkeilbach/htwg-practical-nlp/docs/lectures/vector_space_models.md

 ## Co-Occurrence Matrix

+The **co-occurrence matrix** is a matrix that counts the number of times that a word appears in the context of other words within a given window size $k$.

 From the co-occurrence matrix, we can extract the word vectors.

 The vector representation of a word is called a **word embedding**.